tscircuit/tscircuit/submission/pr-4768-body.md

 Issue author AMZ92 posted validation on the thread (2026-09-07): the narrow patch fixes the intermediate-state regression but does not reduce seed-8 turn count; a complementary superset patch from another contributor addresses that separately.
 Before merging or posting, confirm whether karanp0202 acts for AMZ92 or whether this PR should be withdrawn in favor of coordinated submission.
 See submission/thread-context.txt and submission/release-checklist.txt.

+## Note for release (not part of upstream merge)

+The `package.json` test script uses bun when available and falls back to session verification tooling only when bun is not on PATH.
+Do not merge that fallback into upstream tscircuit main; see submission/upstream-scope.txt.

 Fixes #4764